electron/electron/docs/api/web-contents.md

 When `contents` is a `<webview>` tag, the `mode` would be `detach` by default, explicitly passing an empty `mode` can force using last used dock state.

+On Windows, if Windows Control Overlay is enabled, Devtools will be opened with `mode: 'detach'`.

 #### `contents.closeDevTools()`

 Closes the devtools.